karate

 Sanchin, another ancient kata, focuses on breath and power.
 In the penultimate set of moves, one grabs the air while breathing in to fill the expanded, centred locus of ki energy.
 By learning to breathe again like a baby, one's learnings simplify, settle, and progress.

-Rhythm Seyunchin
+Seyunchin

 Hakutsuru no Mai - White Crane Dance